 Some people like to pre-slice fajita meat before they cook it.
 On the other hand, some people cook the meat first and then slice it into pieces.

 I recommend searing the steak first before allowing it to rest for 5-10 minutes.
-Letting the steak rest will give the juices time to reabsorb back into the meat.
+Letting the steak rest will give the juices time to reabsorb into the meat.

 Next, cut your steak into thin slices against the grain.
 This will give you the most tender fajitas.